Underground to Canada: Plot

 Julilly was born a slave on the Hensen Cotton Plantation in Virginia.
-Despite this she was happy.
-That all changed when the slave traders from the “Deep South” arrived.
-Julilly was ripped from her Mother's arms and taken to The Riley Plantation in Mississippi.
-This is where Julilly meets Liza, an injured girl who needs help to make it to the land of the free- Canada.
-After a week or so on the plantation Mr. Alexander Ross (an abolitionist from Canada) comes in disguise as a bird watcher to help free the two girls as well as Lester and Adam.
-They set off at the dead of night and travel around the whole country with much help from the conductors of the Underground Railroad.
-However, Adam and Lester are captured and taken back to the Riley Plantation leaving the girls alone to fend for themselves.
+Her initial happy life was changed when slave traders from the Deep South arrived.
+Julilly was taken from her mother's arms and moved to The Riley Plantation in Mississippi, where she meets Liza, an injured girl who needs help making it to the land of the free-Canada.
+After a week or so on the plantation, Alexander Ross, an abolitionist from Canada, arrives disguised as a bird watcher to free the two girls along with Lester and Adam.
+They set off at the dead of night and travel around the country with help from the conductors of the Underground Railroad.
+However, Adam and Lester are captured and taken back to the Riley Plantation, leaving the girls to fend for themselves.
 They finally make it to Canada and are free.
-Lester also meets them there, but Adam has unfortunately died.
+Lester also meets them there, while Adam has died.
 Julilly finally reunites with her mother, who adopts Liza.
-Although Canada is not as good as they thought, with many white people not wanting them there, they are prepared to build a life together.
+Although they still face discrimination in Canada, they are prepared to build a life together.

 Publication history

 Underground to Canada was first published in 1977.
-It was then republished with a new cover in 1999 by Puffin Classics, and again for a 25th Anniversary Edition in 2013 by the same company.
+It was then republished with a new cover in 1999 and again for a 25th Anniversary Edition in 2013 by Puffin Classics.

-Challenges
+Controversy

-Due to the use of the word n***er in the novel, many parents found the book upsetting and feared it would contribute to an emergence of racism in the classroom.
+Due to the use of the word nigger in the novel, many parents found the book upsetting and feared it would contribute to an emergence of racism in the classroom.
 Complaints were filed against the use of the book in a Manitoba classroom in 1998 and in a Nova Scotia classroom in 2002.
 Those who disagreed with the novel being taught in their children's classrooms disliked the image that it gave black people and argued that it spoke too lightly of slavery.
 Lawrence Hill, the introductory speaker in the 25th Anniversary Edition of the book, agreed that it was a lighter speculation of a racist history, but that it also was written in a way for young readers to understand the barbaric situation.